-Your garden (or farmer’s market) will explode with fresh herbs all summer long — more than you can reasonably use unless you’re maybe running a restaurant.
+Your garden (or farmer's market) will explode with fresh herbs all summer long — more than you can reasonably use while at the peak of freshness unless maybe you are running a restaurant.

-Here are seven simple ways to preserve that summer bounty to use all year long.
-If you’ve been looking to incorporate more of the culinary herbs into your cooking, these suggestions will help you do just that.
+Here are eight ways to preserve that summer bounty to use all year long.
+And If you've been looking to incorporate more of the culinary herbs into your cooking, these preservation methods will help you do just that.